climks/robocode_guide/README.md

 [JSBattle ](https://github.com/jamro/jsbattle) is a programming game where each contestant develops robot tanks to defeat other bots in the battlefield.
 It is an online JS offshoot of [Robocode](https://robocode.sourceforge.io/), for which people have been enthusiastically building robots since 2000.
 The top robots in Robocode can be [very sophisticated](https://www.youtube.com/watch?v=0qtoh_PjhcU).

 ## Set up
-  1. Go to the [JSBattle server](https://jsbattle.jmrlab.com/) and link your GitHub account
+  1. Go to the [JSBattle community server](https://jsbattle.jmrlab.com/) and link your GitHub account

 ## Writing your first Robot
   1. Initial tutorials can be found [here](https://jsbattle.jmrlab.com/#/challenge)